Psalms For Life

 Peace in the midst of trouble

-People who spurn God—believers included—naturally oppose God-seekers and add to their griefs.
-But thankfully, we can turn to the God who gladly hears the cries of the oppressed.
+People who ignore God—believers included—naturally oppose God-seekers and add to their griefs.
+But thankfully, God gladly hears the cries of his oppressed people.

 A David psalm.